bereberb/todo/README.md

 # Todo list

-Todo list with localStorage for users!
+Todo list with localStorage for users!!